opencog/miner/opencog/miner/README.md

 Let us recall the important terms

-* *Text tree*: a tree (or hypergraph) that is part of the data set to be mined.
-Can be imply called *tree*.
+* *Data tree*: a tree (or hypergraph) that is part of the database to be mined.
+Can simply be called *tree*.
 Generally speaking any atom of an atomspace.
+* *Database*: a collection of data trees.
-* *Pattern tree*: a tree representing a pattern, that is capturing a collection of text trees.
+* *Pattern tree*: a tree representing a pattern, that is capturing a collection of data trees.
 Can be simply called *pattern*.
+* *Frequency*: number of data trees matching a given pattern divided by the size of the database.
-* *Frequency*: number of text trees and subtrees matching a given pattern.
+* *Support*: number of data trees matching a given pattern.
-* *Support*: similar to frequency.
-* *Minimum support*: parameter of the mining algorithm to discard patterns with frequency below that value.
+* *Minimum support*: parameter of the mining algorithm to discard patterns with support below that value.
 * *A priori property*: assumption that allows to systematically prune the search space.
 In its least abstract form, it expresses the fact that if a pattern tree has a certain frequency `f` then a